heyWest/alx-system_engineering-devops/0x00-shell_basics/README.md

 file tmp/iamafile - prints the type of the file named iamafile stored in the tmp directory

 ln -s /bin/ls __ls__ - create a symbolic link named __ls__ to /bin/ls in the working directory

+cp *.html ..
+Copies all html files from the current working directory to the parent of the working directory